elliohow/fMRI_ROI_Analysis_Tool/docs/folder_structure.rst

 | ├── NIFTI/Analyze fMRI files
 | └── paramValues.csv (created through GUI)

-Therefore, an example folder structure is:

-Base folder
-├── stat_maps (name can be chosen by user)
-│   ├── P1_MB3_S2_matchBW_tSNR.nii
-│   └── P2_MB1_S1P5_matchBW_tSNR.nii
-│
-├── anat
-│   └── MPRAGE_brain.nii
-│
-├── fslfast (optional but recommended)
-│   └── ... (fslfast files)
-│
-├── P1_MB3_S2_matchBW.nii
-├── P2_MB1_S1P5_matchBW.nii
-└── paramValues.csv (created through GUI)

-├── fRAT_report
-│   └── (Pages of HTML report accessed using index.html)
-├── Intermediate files
-│   └── (All intermediate files created during analysis) ├── NIFTI_ROI
-│   └── (NIFTI-GZ files used to create the files in the 'Brain_images' folder) ├── Raw_results
-│   └──  and can be used for further statistical tests) ├── Summarised_results
-│   ├── combined_results.json (Combines results from all other JSON files in this folder) │   └── (JSON files containing summarised results for each ROI) │
-├── index.html (Index page of HTML report showing created figures) ├── config_log.toml (log of settings used for analysis) └── copy_paramValues.csv (will be present if paramValues.csv was created before analysis)

 Therefore, an example folder structure with two subjects would be:

 | │ Base folder
 | │
 | ├── paramValues.csv